A Principle of Targeted Intervention for Multi-Agent Reinforcement Learning: Implementation Details

 \subsection{MPE}

-\textbf{Multi-Agent Particle Environment (MPE).} In the MPE Simple Spread task~\citep{lowe2017multi}, our setup features 3 agents in a 2D continuous space cooperatively navigating to 3 landmarks while avoiding collisions.
+In the MPE Simple Spread task~\citep{lowe2017multi}, our setup features 3 agents in a 2D continuous space cooperatively navigating to 3 landmarks while avoiding collisions.
 We apply our targeted intervention to one agent, using an intrinsic reward defined by the negative distance to its selected landmark.
 This is a simultaneous-move environment.